§ 40-8.4-14 Permanent joint committee on health care oversight.

 (c) The committee shall have co-chairpersons, one appointed by the speaker of the house of representatives and one by the president of the senate.

 (d) The committee may review or study any matter related to the provision of health care services and long-term care that it considers of significance to the citizens of Rhode Island, including the availability of health care, the quality of health care, the effectiveness and efficiency of managed care systems, the efficiency and the operation of state health care programs, and the availability of improved processes or new technologies to achieve more effective and timely resolution of disputes, better communication, speedier, more reliable and less costly administrative processes, claims, payments, and other matters involving the interaction among any or all of government, employers, consumers of health care, providers, health care facilities, insurers and others.
 The committee may request information from any health care provider, health care facility, insurer or others.
-The committee may request and shall receive from any instrumentality of the state, including the department of human services, the department of business regulation, the department of health, the department of mental health, retardation, and hospitals, the department of elderly affairs, and the long-term care coordinating council, or any other governmental advisory body or commission, including, but not limited to, the governor's advisory council on health, such information and assistance as it deems necessary for the proper execution of its powers and duties under this section, including the annual report of the governor's advisory council on health.
+The committee may request and shall receive from any instrumentality of the state, including the department of human services, the department of business regulation, the department of health, the department of behavioral healthcare, developmental disabilities and hospitals, the department of elderly affairs, and the long-term care coordinating council, or any other governmental advisory body or commission, including, but not limited to, the governor's advisory council on health, such information and assistance as it deems necessary for the proper execution of its powers and duties under this section, including the annual report of the governor's advisory council on health.
 The committee will undertake a comprehensive study of the state's regulatory structure for health insurance including the roles, relevance, impact and coordination of current state laws and agencies involved in insurance oversight.
 This study will include any necessary recommendations for the restructuring of the state's laws and regulatory bodies.
 Said recommendations will be made to the speaker of the house and the president of the senate on or before March 1, 2005.

 (e) In addition to the notification regarding regulations required under § 40-8.4-10(b), the department of human services shall file with the permanent joint committee on health care oversight a detailed plan for the implementation of the programs created under this chapter by August 1, 2000.